World-Class Leadership

 Frederick D. Hrkac

-Executive Vice President, and Director
+Executive Vice President

-Mr. Hrkac has served as our director since April 2022.
+Mr. Hrkac has served as our director from April 2022 to February 2024.
 Mr. Hrkac has more than 30 years of experience in the medical device industry as an executive and corporate board director.
 He is currently serves on the board of Serres in Helsinki, Finland since September 2018, and Spineart in Geneva, Switzerland as chairman of the board since August 2017.
 In 2017, he served as senior vice president corporate development and from 2014-2016 served a senior vice president of global commercial operations of Biosensors International.
 From 2009-2011, Mr. Hrkac served as Europe, Middle East & Africa president of Boston Scientific where he was responsible for close to $2 billion of sales.
 From 2005-2009, Mr. Hrkac was an executive of Sorin Group CRM, Paris, France.
 And, from November 1990-April 2005 he lived in 6 different countries working as an executive for Johnson & Johnson including Biosense Webster, a Johnson & Johnson company having laid the groundwork strategically for the most successful J&J division of the last 20 years with sales growing from a few hundred million dollars to several billion dollars.
 Mr. Hrkac holds an Honors Bachelor of Business Administration from the Wilfrid Laurier University, Waterloo, Ontario Canada and currently resides in Zagreb, Croatia.
 Mr. Hrkac brings extensive expertise in global marketing and strategic business development, making him a valuable resource for our Board.